Quansight-Labs/uarray/docs/index.rst

 * For Tensorly, providing a different computation backend that can be distributed or target the GPU or sparse arrays.
-* For :obj:`unumpy`, it can do a similar thing: provide users with code they already wrote for `unumpy` and easily switch to a different backend.
+* For :obj:`unumpy`, it can do a similar thing: provide users with code they already wrote for `numpy` and easily switch to a different backend.

-Benefits for Library Authors
+Benefits for library authors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To library authors, the benefits come in two forms: First, it allows them to build their